-Separately, on September 12, 2002, a shareholders derivative suit (the "Derivative Action") was filed by Kenneth Stacey in Missouri state court against us and our current directors, as well as Arthur Andersen, LLP, our former auditors.
+Separately, on September 12, 2002, a shareholders derivative suit was filed by Kenneth Stacey in Missouri state court against Charter Communications, Inc. and its current directors, as well as Arthur Andersen, LLP, our former auditors.
 The plaintiffs allege that the individual defendants breached their fiduciary duties by failing to establish and maintain adequate internal controls and procedures.
-Unspecified damages, allegedly on our behalf, are sought by the plaintiffs.
+Unspecified damages, allegedly on Charter Communications, Inc.'s behalf, are sought by the plaintiffs.

-In addition to the Federal Class Actions and the Derivative Action, six putative class action lawsuits have been filed against us and certain of our current directors and officers in the Court of Chancery of the State of Delaware (the "Delaware Class Actions").
-The Delaware Class Actions are substantively identical and generally allege that the defendants breached their fiduciary duties by participating or acquiescing in a purported and threatened attempt by Defendant Paul Allen to purchase shares and assets of Charter at an unfair price.
-The lawsuits were brought on behalf of our securities holders as of July 29, 2002, and seek unspecified damages and possible injunctive relief.
-No such proposed transaction has been presented.
+In addition to the federal class actions and the derivative action, six putative class action lawsuits have been filed against Charter Communications, Inc. and its current directors and certain of its officers in the Court of Chancery of the State of Delaware.
+The Delaware class actions are substantively identical and generally allege that the defendants breached their fiduciary duties by participating or acquiescing in a purported and threatened attempt by Defendant Paul Allen to purchase shares and assets of Charter at an unfair price.
+The lawsuits were brought on behalf of Charter Communications, Inc.'s securities holders as of July 29, 2002, and seek unspecified damages and possible injunctive relief.
+Charter Communications, Inc. has informed us that no such proposed transaction has been presented.